ericgj/elm-faq/index.md

 ### Does the main module file have to be named "Main.elm"?

 No, that is just a convention.
-Any module containing a `main` function of type `Program Never` can be an entry point to an Elm program.
+Any module that binds `main` to a value of type `Program Never` can be an entry point to an Elm program.

-For example, if both Foo.elm and Bar.elm contain an appropriate `main` function, compiling via "elm-make Foo.elm Bar.elm \-\-output elm.js" creates an elm.js file such that both `Elm.Foo.embed(someElement)` and `Elm.Bar.embed(someOtherElement)` can be used from the same HTML file.
+For example, if both Foo.elm and Bar.elm contain an appropriate binding of `main`, compiling via "elm-make Foo.elm Bar.elm \-\-output elm.js" creates an elm.js file such that both `Elm.Foo.embed(someElement)` and `Elm.Bar.embed(someOtherElement)` can be used from the same HTML file.